Lab Members

 Riya Sharma

-Riya is a second-year Ph.D. student in the DSP Lab.
+Riya is a third-year Ph.D. student in the DSP Lab.
 She completed her Master’s with specialization courses in Social and Developmental Psychology.
 For her MA thesis, she explored the constructions of inclusion and inclusivity in the interviews with teachers in a dis/ability-integrated school.
-As a research assistant in the lab, she is working on ongoing research on people’s experiences of transformational changes in the pandemic.
+As a research assistant in the lab, she is working on ongoing research on people’s experiences of transformational changes during the pandemic.
 Riya’s research interests are dis/ability justice, access, and inclusion, specifically in the context of education.
 She pursues her interests using critical qualitative approaches and emphasizes reflexivity and power-related concerns in the research process.

 Undergraduate Students